SparkPost/support-docs/support/tech-resources/enabling-multiple-custom-tracking-domains.md

 A tracking domain (also referred to as an "engagement tracking domain") is the domain that a tracked link will redirect through before reaching the final URL path of the original link.
 It is also used as the path for the tracking pixel to track message opens.
 A recipient will see this domain if they mouse over a tracked link in an HTML message or if they receive a plain text message.
 SparkPost offers the option to configure one or multiple tracking domains per account.

 There is a system default tracking domain that is used for tracking if you choose not to configure a custom tracking domain.
 For SparkPost this is "spgo.io".
 For SparkPost EU this is "eu.spgo.io".
+For PMTA+Signals, check your User Guide.
 For SparkPost Enterprise, it is the domain configured by your Technical Account Manager during onboarding.
 Once a single custom tracking domain is configured, it becomes the default and will be the tracking domain used for all of your messages.
 When you configure multiple tracking domains, you will associate each one with a sending domain and designate one as the default for any sending domains that don't have a tracking domain associated with it.

 To summarize, when a message is sent: